 If your loved one is unable to prepare nutritious meals as a result of frailty or immobility, consider hiring a caregiver.
-Families who need help caring for a senior loved one can turn to Home Care Assistance, a leading provider of Santa Rosa, CA, in-home care.
+Families who need help caring for a senior loved one can turn to Home Care Assistance, a leading provider of Santa Rosa home care.
 Services available in our customizable care plans include meal prep, mental and social stimulation, assistance with personal hygiene tasks, and much more.

 2. Learn a Foreign Language